SvrT31/gazebo_basics/README.md

 (For those who are using M-series Macs, I have bad news for you.
 Its extremely difficult to get ROS running on it.
 I would say its impossible, but a person from my university got it running after 2 months of dedicated system configuration.
 Still, its something I would definitely not recommend)

-## Now that you have dual booted your pc and installed ROS,
+## Now that you have dual booted your pc and installed ROS
 1. Press Ctrl+Alt+T on your keyboard (This will open your terminal)

 2. Copy paste this command -